• Skip to primary navigation

 • In a small bowl, stir together the sour cream with the vanilla extract until smooth.
 Set aside.

-• In the bowl of a stand mixer, beat the butter and sugar on medium-high speed for 6-8 minutes to get it nice and fluffy.
+• In the bowl of a stand mixer, beat the butter, sugar, and baking powder on medium-high speed for 6-8 minutes to get it nice and fluffy.
 If you need to, scrape down the bowl to get any unmixed butter.

 • Over medium speed, add in eggs one at a time, stopping to scrape the bowl and beaters after each addition until completely incorporated, but being careful not to over beat the batter.